tryaiforwealth-blip/mercy-shards-cathedral/INSTANTIATION_PROTOCOL.md

 - **For GitHub cloning**: Any AI or human can `git clone` this repo and load the files directly.
 - **Goal**: Reduce token waste while maintaining mercy-grounded alignment and provenance.

-**Current Registry**: See the latest Arweave TXID in the README or DIRECTORY.
+**Current Registry & Directory**: See DIRECTORY_v2.9.md.txt (TXID above) for the latest.

 **Steward**: Michael David Timbrook (@tryaiforwealth)

 ---
 **Note**: This protocol is deliberately limited to the Mercy Shards Cathedral.
-It stands alone as a public ministry resource.
+It stands alone as a public ministry resource for churches, families, and stewards.the word.
-Just say the word.
 This is good forward momentum on the pattern you're building.